aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 1. Now that we've imported the Amplify and configured the Amplify library, we need to update our application's code to sign-up users using Amplify and Cognito User Pools by finding and replacing the following methods within the */website/src/auth/SignUp.js* file with the code below **then save your changes**.

 	> You only need to replace these two methods.
 The rest of the SignUp.js file should not be modified.

+	> The onSubmitForm method handles the event when the registration form is submitted.
+This calls the Auth.signUp method from the AWS Amplify library which registers the user with your Cognito User Pool.

+	> The onSubmitVerification method handles the event when the verification code entry form is submitted after the initial registration request.
+This calls the Auth.confirmSignUp method from the AWS Amplify library which confirms the user registration within your Cognito User Pool.

 	```
 	async onSubmitForm(e) {